Sejuani Build Guide by PsiGuard

 Perhaps a lesser known fact is that this ability resets Sejuani's autoattack timer.
 This helps a little for jungle efficiency, but it's mostly useful in that it ensures you can quickly get an autoattack off on a frozen target in order to shatter them for bonus damage, as long as you're in autoattack range.

-Note that this combo only works in the order of E before R. If you instead initiate with R, the target will receive Permafrost's internal cooldown, making it impossible for you to cast E on them for several seconds.
+Note that this combo only works in the order of E before R. If you instead initiate with R, the target will receive Permafrost's internal cooldown, making it impossible for you to cast E on them for 10-8 seconds.